Early Life and Education of Deion Sanders: A Complete Timeline

 In 1987, Deion Sanders compiled 27 stolen bases while playing baseball at Florida State.

-In 1987, Deion Sanders was recognized as a consensus All-American cornerback for Florida State University.
+In 1987, Deion Sanders was named a two-time unanimous All-American cornerback.

-In 1988, Deion Sanders did not attend classes or take final exams during the fall semester of his senior year at Florida State, yet played in the Sugar Bowl against Auburn.
-This caused the state legislature to create the "Deion Sanders rule".
+In 1988, Deion Sanders did not attend classes or take final exams during the fall semester of his senior year at Florida State, yet played in the Sugar Bowl.
+This led to the creation of the "Deion Sanders rule", preventing football athletes at state universities from playing in bowl games if they failed the previous semester.

-In 1988, Deion Sanders won the Jim Thorpe Award and led the nation in punt return average while playing for Florida State University.
+In 1988, Deion Sanders was a two-time unanimous All-American cornerback, he won the Jim Thorpe Award, and led the nation in punt return average, breaking the school's record for career punt return yards.

 1988: Jim Thorpe Award

-In 1988, Deion Sanders won the Jim Thorpe Award while playing college football as a cornerback for the Florida State Seminoles.
+In 1988, Deion Sanders won the Jim Thorpe Award while playing college football for the Florida State Seminoles.

 1989: Marriage to Carolyn Chambers

-In 1989, Deion Sanders married Carolyn Chambers, with whom he had two children.
+In 1989, Deion Sanders married Carolyn Chambers, with whom he had two children, Deiondra and Deion Sanders Jr.

 In 1989, during the 1988 postseason, Deion Sanders made an interception with five seconds left to seal Florida State's 13–7 win over Auburn in the Sugar Bowl.